webeks/code200-eucookielawmadness/README.md

-#main
+# EU law cookie madness
-EU law requires sites to let the user know if cookies are stored on their computer.
+EU laws require sites to let the user know if cookies are stored on their devices.
 Depending on EU country there are different types of compliance implementation.
 Usually scripts like this one only offer notifications and they dont implement real opt-in or opt-out compliance.

 This script offers OctoberCMS implementation of [Cookie Consent JS](https://github.com/insites/cookieconsent/), additional Twig template function for easier checks whether or not to serve cookies and additional JS that cleans all cookies if user declines to accept cookies.